China vs India vs Pakistan: Best Sourcing Country (2026)

 Sources: ILO, 2024; PBS, 2024; OneAim Apparel benchmarks.

 Pakistan and India hold a real wage advantage over China that has widened since 2020.
 Chinese wages have climbed 6-8% annually as the country's industrial base shifts toward higher-value manufacturing.
-Labor is roughly 18-25% of total CMT for a basic tee, so a doubled wage cost translates to a 25-35% increase in CMT, not a doubled garment price.
+Labor is roughly 18-25% of total CMT for a basic tee, so a doubled wage cost translates to an 18-25% increase in CMT, not a doubled garment price.

 Try it free: Pressure-test these numbers with our garment cost calculator.
 60 seconds, no email required.